A CYCLING ENTHUSIAST’S SPENDING PRIORITIES

 Here are three budget paths I see based on your answer

-My rule of thumb has been to spend about 40%, plus or minus 10%, of the bike’s price on a good wheelset.
-That will usually get you the full potential you can from the performance built into the bike’s frame.
+My rule of thumb has been to spend about 40%, plus or minus 10%, of the bike’s retail price on a good wheelset.
+That amound will usually get you the full potential of the performance built into the bike’s frame and components.

 What good is it to have a fast bike and slow wheels that hold you back?
 A better wheelset can get the most out of what you spent on the bike and the time you are investing in training and technique.

-That means if you own a $5000 road disc bike, you should expect to invest $1500 to $2500 on a set of wheels.
+That means if you own a $5000 bike, you should expect to invest $1500 to $2500 on a set of wheels.
 I’ve reviewed a lot of road disc wheels across the range of categories I call value-carbon, all-around, aero, climbing, and gravel.
 If you want to look at just one review, this one gives you my recommendations for the best carbon road bike wheels.

-If you aren’t sure which type of wheelset best fits your goals and rider profile, this post will help you get started to choose the right wheelset for you.
+If you aren’t sure which type of wheelset best fits your goals and rider profile, here’s one that will help you figure out how to choose the best for you.

-While many aren’t ready to convert over from clinchers yet, a $100 pair of tubeless tires on most any modern wheelset.
+While many aren’t ready to convert over from clinchers yet, a pair of tubeless tires will work on almost any modern wheelset.
 For US$125 to $200 for the pair, they can give you better speed, handling, and comfort.
-You do have to learn some new tricks to install and maintain them but, for my time and money, the performance I get out of them are certainly worth it.
+You do have to learn some new tricks to install and maintain them but, for my time and money, the performance I get out of them is certainly worth it.